šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 5 factors to consider before choosing

-1. Target audience: who do you want to reach?
+1. Target audience: who do you want to reach?Ā

-But while job listings are more like an added bonus on LinkedIn, Indeed’s main focus is matching candidates to posted jobs.
+But while job listings are more like an added bonus on LinkedIn, Indeed’s main focus is matching candidates to posted job openings.

-As a comprehensive job board that reaches a broad audience of active job seekers, Indeed is suitable for a wide range of job types, from entry-level positions to specialized roles.
-And with a user-friendly job search engine on the candidate side, Indeed makes it easy for job seekers to explore job openings without the need for prior connections.
+In terms of free places to post jobs, Indeed is right at the top of the list.
+It’s suitable for a wide range of job types, from entry-level positions to specialized roles.
+And with a user-friendly job search engine on the candidate side, Indeed makes it easy for job seekers to explore openings without the need for prior connections.

 2. Budget constraints: how much can you spend?